dennisfrijlink/next-boilerplate/README.md

 Using page extensions allows us to keep certain components close to the pages they're used on.

 ### Components
-React components that are used only on a few pages and/or are very specific to those pages, should be placed in a `/component` directory near their page.
+React components that are used only on a few pages and/or are very specific to those pages, should be placed in `/components/[PAGE_NAME]`

 For example: